Twisted Sister: Early days (1972–1976)

-In late December 1972, Manhattan resident John Segall (who later renamed himself "Jay Jay French") auditioned and was asked to join the "glitter band" Silver Star from Ho-Ho-Kus, New Jersey.
-Silver Star was formed by drummer Mel Anderson ("Mel Star") as the "New Jersey version of the New York Dolls", and consisted of Billy Diamond (lead guitar), Wayne Brown (lead vocals and guitar), Tony Bunn (bass), and Steve Guarino (keyboards).
-Michael O'Neill took over the lead singer role from Wayne Brown who had left; Segall hated the name "Silver Star" and pushed to have it changed.
-O'Neill came up with the name Twisted Sister at a rehearsal on Valentine's Day in February 1973.
-Along with the name change came stylistic changes that eventually resulted in several members leaving the band amicably.
-Bunn and Guarino left, and Diamond, Star, Segall (now "Johnny Heartbreaker" and soon to change his name permanently to "Jay Jay French"), and new bass player Kenneth Harrison Neill made up the next lineup of Twisted Sister.
+In late December 1972, Manhattan resident John Segall (who later renamed himself "Jay Jay French") auditioned for, and was asked to join, the "glitter band" Silver Star from Ho-Ho-Kus, New Jersey.
+Silver Star was formed by drummer Mel Anderson ("Mel Star") as the "New Jersey version of the New York Dolls", consisting of Billy Diamond (lead guitar), Wayne Brown (lead vocals and guitar), Tony Bunn (bass) and Steve Guarino (keyboards).
+Michael O'Neill took over the lead vocals from Brown, who had left; Segall hated the name "Silver Star", and pushed to have it changed.
+O'Neill came up with the name "Twisted Sister" at a rehearsal on Valentine's Day in 1973.
+Along with the name change came stylistic changes that eventually spurred several members to leave the band, amicably, including Bunn and Guarino; Diamond, Star, Segall (now "Johnny Heartbreaker", soon to change his name permanently to "Jay Jay French"), and new bass player Kenneth Harrison Neill made-up the next lineup of Twisted Sister.

-The band found work immediately and started playing six nights a week.
-The group secured a residency at the Mad Hatter in East Quogue, New York for the summer of 1973 and played 78 shows there, and another 27 shows elsewhere, for a total of 105 shows from Memorial Day to Labor Day.
-By December 1974, Jay Jay had already played nearly 600 nights and about 3,000 performances as the band played five 40-minute shows per night, each with costume changes, some ending as late as 8 a.m. the following morning.
-At this point the band broke up and a second version of the band brought in a new lead singer (Rick Prince) and guitar player (Keith Angel).
-After singer Prince failed to show up for a rehearsal in early 1975, Jay Jay took over the lead vocals and management duties.
+The band found work immediately, and started playing six nights a week.
+They secured a residency at the Mad Hatter in East Quogue, New York, for the summer of 1973 and played 78 shows there, and another 27 shows elsewhere, for a total of 105 shows from Memorial Day to Labor Day.
+By December 1974, Jay Jay had already played nearly 600 nights and about 3,000 performances, as the band played five 40-minute shows per night (each with costume changes) some ending as late as 8 AM, the following morning.
+At this point, the band broke-up and a second iteration brought in a new lead singer (Rick Prince) and guitar player (Keith Angel).
+After Prince failed to show for a rehearsal in early 1975, Jay Jay took over the lead vocals and management duties.
 The band split up after Labor Day weekend 1975.
 In October 1975, the fourth version of the band started to play the club circuit.
 Jay Jay hired a former high school friend named Eddie Ojeda, who joined as co-lead singer and second guitarist, and got drummer Kevin John Grace after reading an ad that Kevin had put in the Village Voice.
 Bassist Neill remained and completed the lineup.
 The band followed a more glam rock direction, influenced by David Bowie, Slade, Mott the Hoople, the Rolling Stones, and the New York Dolls.
 They played at local clubs, but floundered in relative obscurity.